 Thanks for reading!

 Cedar stands frozen from a confusing amalgam of uncertainty and awe.
-She has seen predatory beasts as large as the one now lying prone in the street only from a far distance and only dwelling deep within the badlands.
+She has seen predatory beasts as large as the one now lying prone in the street only from a far distance and only dwelling deep within a densely forested area of highlands villagers call the Graves.
 She was rather young when she first discovered their existence.
 Probably too young to be crawling around the old-world ruins alone.
 She had discovered an artifact used for looking far distances and was eager to try using it.
-She had climbed to the top of a ruined tower and peered out over the badlands with her new possession.
+She had climbed to the top of a ruined tower and peered out over the highlands with her new possession.
 A smile tugs at the corner of her lips as she recalls the landmark memory.
 She had spent hours surveying the landscape and had come to realize that the world was much larger than she had ever imagined.
 Among these discoveries was finding that large predators prowled at her doorstep.
 The beast she had observed through that far-looking artifact was impressive.
 Seeing one within her natural field of vision is nothing short of terrifying.
 Nonetheless, the beast poses little threat in its present state.
 However, the source of its demise is still a matter of imminent concern.

 Injured and writhing in pain, the human responsible for taking down the predator has not yet noticed her.
 Although her exposure to other humans is limited to the people in her village and the nomadic tribe that passes through twice every year, nothing unusual stands out to give her any reason to think he is anything more than an ordinary human male.
 What does set him apart is the odd layers of clothing and the bright white shell he has donned.
 It’s no wonder the beast spotted him.
 Though she sees no spilled blood, she is able to sense his injuries are likely grave.
 His bruises and welts paint a picture of the beast using its size and weight to knock him around at will as it would any prey.
 The fight had ended only a short while ago.
 His actions are still being directed by the heat of battle.
 Rough, heaving breaths, trembling limbs, and guttural grunts and groans color his presence.
 Then, within the time span of an eye blink, he discovers her.